RyanRothweiler/VirbelaExercise1/Exercise1/EXERCISE_1.md

 ## Questions ##

  1. How can your implementation be optimized?
+	- A KD tree datastructure is already quite fast , I'm not aware of other faster structures but I'm sure they exist.
+The KD implementation could be improved by adding balancing, and starting by inserting the center most point.
+Most of the optimization will be in reducing the set of points searched using other context.
+For example if the game has rooms then only search the points within the same room as the player.
- 1. How much time did you spend on your implementation?
+ 2. How much time did you spend on your implementation?
+	 -  Total of 11.5 hours currently, as of writing.
+Likely another 0.5 hours to finish this documentation.
+		 - 2.5 hours for the nearest nighbor implementations of naive and KD tree.
+		 - 1 hour for test writing and setup
+		 - 2.5 hours to dependency injection work
+		 - 1 hour for spawning
+		 - 2 hours for highlight abstractions and two highlight methods
+		 - 2.5 hours for miscelaneous.
+Project setup, reading exercise, xml comments, etc
- 1. What was most challenging for you?
+ 3. What was most challenging for you?
+	 - The dependency injection.
+Its not something I'm very familiar with.
+I'm aware of it, but haven't used it in practice besides tinkering.
- 1. What else would you add to this exercise?
+ 4. What else would you add to this exercise?
+	 1. Possibly additional gameplay.
+Additions like collisions, scene changes, player input, and prefab setup might give additional insight.

 ## Optional ##